rahulrumalla/documentation/docs/gettingStarted/makeRequests.md

 [Read more about JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC)

 Important to note that JSON-RPC is transport agnostic, meaning same concepts can be used over HTTP, WebSockets or other message passing environments.
-All JSON_RPC methods listed in 'Ethereum API' is also supported over websockets.
+All JSON_RPC methods listed in 'Ethereum API' are also supported over websockets.

 ### Rest-like Infura API